What would happen if you were presented with a brand new, top-of-the-line Ferrari?

 How was it before the optimization?

-Here is how the Buyer Persona Generator home page looked before:
+Here is how the Buyer Persona Generator home page looked like before:

 Not bad, huh?
 Well… we’ll see about that.